nelgau/xe/README.md

 When it decides that realizing the object is the best course of action, control will resume where it left off and you will find yourself holding the object.

-As a complement, enumerators take this further by *introducing* oportunities to reorder operations.
+Enumerators take this further by *introducing* oportunities to reorder operations.